Vista MIDI Tool

 Under previous versions of Windows, device 0 would be the MIDI mapper.
 Thus, a program could use MIDI device 0, and the mapper would pick which MIDI output device to send your output to.

-Under Vista (at least on my machine) there is no MIDI mapper and so the software MIDI synth appears as device 0.
+Under Vista and later there is no MIDI mapper and so the software MIDI synth appears as device 0.
 Therefore an app using device 0 will still use the software synth.
 If it uses the default device (-1) it should end up using whichever device you selected using this tool.

 How do you use it?